 Different specifications are used to meet particular requirements for the military (MIL), the American Society of Testing Materials (ASTM), and the Society of Automotive Engineers (SAE).
 Examples of what to look for when you order stainless tubing are as follows:

 ASTM A-554 304 stainless is a welded mechanical tubing used primarily for ornamental purposes.
 It is not fully annealed and is work-hardened slightly in manufacturing.
 It has good column strength and good bendability.

 ASTM A-269 304 stainless is a general service commercial specification that is higher quality and is fully annealed for better ductility.
 It is available in both welded seam and seamless, and is a good spec for the racer to use.
 We have not seen any difference in longevity between welded seam and seamless stainless tubing in header use, but there is a substantial cost difference.
-The column strength is not as good as A-554, but it has excellent bendability with a higher cost due to the full annealing.
+A249/269 has better dimensional tolerances, higher pressure rating and excellent bendability.
+Some header manufacturers successfully use A554, but A249/269 is the better choice.

 MIL-T-8808/8606\MIL-T-6737 321 stainless are military specifications for aircraft tubing.
 Suffice it to say that some MIL-specs are not necessarily better or even as good as some ASTM standards.
 There is no particular magic here.

 There are as many uses for stainless steel as there are projects in the shop.
 There is nothing else that transmits an image of quality and skill to the majority of fabricators than a cleanly constructed stainless steel project.
 Whether it is a set of headers, intake stacks, or even a stand for one's dyno engine cooling fan, stainless steel has such great mechanical properties that its use should be considered for many projects beyond exhaust systems.